jcchuks/triplet_loss_in_practice/README.md

 ```
 The triplet loss and the variants can be found as a submodule in the folder `opensource/siamesetriplet` or by direct link to https://github.com/jcchuks/siamese-triplet/blob/master/losses.py.

-Balntas et al is implemented in `OnlineTripletLossV3`
+- Balntas et al is implemented in `OnlineTripletLossV3`

-Zhang et al is implemented in `OnlineTripletLossV4`
+- Zhang et al is implemented in `OnlineTripletLossV4`

-Schroff et al is implemented in `OnlineTripletLossV5`.
+- Schroff et al is implemented in `OnlineTripletLossV5`.

-The distance metric used is Euclidean distance.
+The distance metric used is *Euclidean distance*.

 Results on the three variants were obtained on the MNIST dataset and the https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia dataset.
 All raw results can be found in folders with `result` as part of filename.